 Sell Your Rental Portfolio and Invest in LandApril 20, 2018 / Blog / 0 Comments

-Last year I made a radical decision to invest in land.
+Investing in land was a radical decision I made last year.
 I decided to sell the rental portfolio that I have been building for the last 28 years and move the equity into land.
 In this post, I’m going to tell you why.

 Rentals are good investments